josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 ## One of more optional (square brackets) arguments

-To really get something clever out of xparse, the arguments need to be a little more varied than I've show so far.
+To really get something clever out of `xparse`, the arguments need to be a little more varied than I've show so far.
 Let's look at optional arguments, which LaTeX puts in square brackets.
 If I want the first argument to be optional, then LaTeX can help me

 ```latex
 \newcomand\OneOptOfTwo[2][]{Text with #2 and perhaps #1}
 \newcomand\OneOptOfThree[3][]{Text with #2, #3 and perhaps #1}
 ```

 If I want anything else, I'm on my own (so no more `\newcommand` examples!).
-First, let's do the two example using xparse.
+First, let's do the two example using `xparse`.
 An optional argument in square brackets, which works like a `\newcommand` one, is ‘`O`’ followed by `{}`:

 ```latex
 \NewDocumentCommand\OneOptOfTwo{O{}m}%